describo/describo.github.io/src/docs/guide/working-with-a-crate.md

 aside: false
 ---

-# Working with a folder
+# Working with a folder of data

 When you select a folder, if there's a file `ro-crate-metadata.json` the content will be loaded into the application.
 If there isn't, a skeleton file will be created and loaded.
 The main index will